AgicCloud/Demo.Aks.Performance/README.md

 - Enter the required inputs:
   1. **Set the name of the Container Registry Resource Group** = Set the name of the resource group where the container registry is deployed
   2. **Set Container Registry Name** = Name of container registry that contains the image of the web app to be tested.
 In the next paragraph it's explained how to get this value
-  3. **Set Image Name** = Name of the Image present in the container registry to be tested.
+  3. **Set Image Name** = Name of the image present in the container registry to be tested.
 In the next paragraph it's explained how to get this value
-  4. **Set Image Tag** = The Tag of Image to be tested.
+  4. **Set Image Tag** = The Tag of the image to be tested.
 In the next paragraph it's explained how to get this value
-  5. **Set App Replicas** = Number of instances of the web app to be tested.
+  5. **Set App Replicas** = The desired number of instances of the web app
-  6. **Choice Agent Virtual Machine Size** = Size of the virtual machine that kubernetes will create.
+  6. **Choice Agent Virtual Machine Size** = Size of the virtual machine that kubernetes will create

 **IMPORTANT**

-- The values **1**, **2** must match the Container Registry values used before, and cannot be changed
+- The values **1**, **2** must match an existent Container Registry and should not be changed after the first pipeline run.
 - The value **6** cannot be changed after the first pipeline run.
 - The values **3**, **4** can be changed to test different web apps present in the same Container Registry.
-- The value **5** can be changed to test different load
+- The value **5** can be changed to test different load.

 ### **How to set correct values for Container Registry Name, Image Name and Image Tag**